jiji606/dots/README.md

 ---

+### tmux

+I use a prefix-less tmux config.
+Splitting and moving between panes is done with the alt modifier.

++ `alt+w` - new window
++ `alt+n` - move to the n-th window
++ `alt+q` - kill current window
++ `alt+{h,j,k,l}` - move between panes {left,down,up,right}
++ `alt+shift+{h,j,k,l}` - resize current pane {left,down,up,right}
++ `alt+m` - maximize current pane
++ `alt+v` - split window vertically
++ `alt+h` - split window horizontally

 ### konsole

 I am using konsole mostly because of ligature support and hassle-free config (both gui and config file).
 It mostly just works and that's great.

+I start konsole with `/usr/bin/tmux new-session -t konsolesession; new-window` as the starting shell making it automatically connect to the current tmux session and open new window in it.
+This way all my opened terminals are connected to the same session.
+With agressive resize turned off tmux windows are not automatically resized when viewed from different terminals.